 Bottom Line: the Sonata is my absolute fave right now.
 And nobody paid me to say this.

 Having used both, I do think the Spectra S1 is comparable to the Sonata in almost every regard except for the “smart” capabilities and the professional-looking bag, which holds everything you need.
 Thus, if your insurance company offers the Sonata, go for it!
-If not (and you’re paying out-of-pocket), I might consider spending a little less for the Spectra S1, which lists for $225 (vs. $288, though they say the “retail price” is $399 — who knows).
-It’s about a $65 difference.
+If not (and you’re paying out-of-pocket), I might consider spending less for the Spectra S1, which lists for $159 (vs. $399).
+That’s a $240 difference!
 You be the judge.

 Overall, for its efficiency, comfort, and practical features, the Sonata is a fabulous option for pumping moms who can afford it.